Miglet15/covas-local-ai-project/README.md

 or on windows, double-click `start_ship_ai.bat`.

-status page available at `http://localhost:<port>/` — confirms it's running and shows current config.
+once running, the server exposes a status dashboard at `http://localhost:<port>/` — see the [status page](#status-page) section below for what it shows and how it's styled.

 **6. point COVAS:NEXT at it**